 Tilling your garden before planting will kill all of the larvae that are overwintering in the soil before they have a chance to destroy your plants.
 If you do not till your soil, at the first sign of cutworm damage, manually dig the soil surrounding the affected plants to 2 inches deep.
 This should expose the caterpillars so that you can kill them.

 Surround your plants with diatomaceous earth (the fossilized remains of diatoms) or crushed eggshells.
 Both have sharp edges which will slice up the soft underbellies of the caterpillars as they cross them to get at your plants.
-I prefer eggshells because they are cheap, readily available and decompose into your soil, providing needed calcium.
+I prefer eggshells because they are cheap, readily available and decompose into the soil, providing needed calcium.